opensearch-project/OpenSearch/TRIAGING.md

 ### Do I need to attend for my issue to be addressed/triaged?

 Attendance is not required for your issue to be triaged or addressed.
+If not accepted the issue will be updated with a comment for next steps.
 All new issues are triaged weekly.

 ### What happens if my issue does not get covered this time?